Murder of Jasmine Fiore

 The murder of Jasmine Fiore occurred on August 15, 2009.
 Fiore was a model from Santa Cruz, California, United States.
 Her body was discovered on August 15, 2009, after having been strangled and stuffed into a suitcase.
 Her remains had been mutilated to prevent recognition; she was eventually identified by the serial numbers of her breast implants.
 Fiore was 28 years old at the time of her death.

-Her husband, a former reality TV contestant, Ryan Alexander Jenkins, a Canadian resident from Victoria, British Columbia, Canada, was the only suspect, and was formally charged with the murder.
+Her husband, Ryan Alexander Jenkins, a real estate investor and former reality TV contestant from Victoria, British Columbia, Canada, was the only suspect, and was formally charged with the murder.
 On August 23, 2009, Jenkins was found dead in a hotel room in Hope, British Columbia, Canada, located 150 miles away from his hometown, after committing suicide at age 32.

 Fiore's background

-Fiore was born Jasmine Lepore on February 18, 1981.
+Fiore was born Jasmine Lepore on February 8, 1981.
 Her parents divorced when she was eight years old, and she was raised by her mother, Lisa Lepore, in Bonny Doon, California.
 In her youth, she enjoyed playing football, and worked for a local grocery store.

 Fiore was a swimsuit model who frequently worked as a body-painted model at parties for entertainment.
 She appeared in shows at Las Vegas area casinos.
 Fiore had acted in commercials for adult phone lines and bathing suits.
 Fiore had also obtained a real-estate license, and was planning to open a gym and personal training center.

 According to Fiore's friend of a year-and-a-half, Marta Montoya, Fiore had a longstanding but intermittently serious relationship, with whom Fiore wanted to settle down.
 According to People magazine, another suitor of Fiore's was Travis Heinrich, whom she met around 2005.
 Heinrich and Fiore had become engaged, and remained so for less than half a year in 2006 or 2007; although the couple broke off this engagement, they continued to date.